Demonthos/functional-python/README.md

 A python decorator that enforces functional programming within a function.

 The decorator requires the function to use no global variables unless the variables are all caps or builtin to python.
+The decorator accepts a boolean value to signify weither or not caching should be implemented

 Example: